Super-NEAT-Bros/super-neat-bros/README.md

 Variations of this species are implemented into this next generation, and after enough generations, the agent will learn what button inputs are necessary to complete the level at specific times.
 After training the model for over forty-eight hours and sixty generations, the agent was able to successfully complete the first level of Super Mario Bros.

 ### Level Classifier

-So far, we were able to crop, clean, and process the image data for each level of the game, analyze the color quantities with KMeans clustering, and produce a supervised, accurate level identification model for the first world.

 To avoid trivial level classification with the level indicator, we grabbed the full maps of each level from [this online source](https://nesmaps.com/maps/SuperMarioBrothers/SuperMarioBrothers.html)